thindil/steamsky/bin/doc/MODDING.md

   Trader ship event on map.
 Optional.
 - Key `FriendlyShipIcon`: Hexadecimal number on UTF-8 character used to show Friendly Ship event on map.
 Optional.
+- Key `DeliverIcon`: Hexadecimal number on UTF-8 character used to show Deliver type mission on map.
+Optional.
+- Key `DestroyIcon`: Hexadecimal number on UTF-8 character used to show Destroy Ship type mission on map.
+Optional.
+- Key `PatrolIcon`: Hexadecimal number on UTF-8 character used to show Patrol Area type mission on map.
+Optional.
+- Key `ExploreIcon`: Hexadecimal number on UTF-8 character used to show Explore Area type mission on map.
+Optional.
+- Key `PassengerIcon`: Hexadecimal number on UTF-8 character used to show Transport Passenger type mission on map.
+Optional.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode